wp-plugins/wp-knowledgebase/readme.txt

 1. Upload the `wp-knowledgebase` folder to the `/wp-content/plugins/` directory or install it from the plugin directory via your Plugins dash.
 1. Activate the WP Knowledgebase plugin through the 'Plugins' menu in WordPress
 1. Configure the plugin by going to the `Knowledgebase` tab that appears in your admin menu.

+Note that a Page will be created automatically for the Knowledgebase, and the page template KBE will be assigned.
+If you want to create your own page you can do so, but make sure you manually assign the KBE page template.

 == Frequently Asked Questions ==